Running a Docker image on a VM using the management console, CLI, and API

 metadata

-: In the metadata, provide the public key for VM access via SSH.
+: In metadata, provide the public key for accessing the VM via SSH.
 For more information, see VM metadata. -

 bootDiskSpec